 This is about expressing what we want and getting it, as opposed to saying what we don’t want and getting that.
 Sounds funny?
 This is well recognised in psychology, and the Neuro-Linguistic Programming (NLP) also focuses on it.

-Lastly “Energy flows where attention goes” or Makia, as it is known in Huna.
-Am I picturing what I want and projecting it to the other person as opposed to asking them to do what I don’t want?
+Lastly the saying “Energy flows where attention goes”, as it is known in Huna (Secret), tells us I will get what I focus on.
+Am I picturing what I want and projecting it to the other person or the world, as opposed to asking them to do what I don’t want?
 Am I focusing on the path I wish to travel or looking at the tree and hope I’ll avoid it.
-Just like a child riding a bicycle, my focus will determine whether I travel safely or collide with the tree.
+Just like a child riding a bicycle, our focus will determine whether I travel safely or collide with the tree.

 This is the most important thing for goal setting.